A complete guide to becoming a WFM supervisor

 KPI monitoring

-Businesses would like to achieve more profit at a faster time and lower expenses.
-Measures of performance and excellence have been in place to ensure these are met.
+Businesses want to achieve more profit quickly and lower expenses.
+Measures of performance and excellence have been in place to ensure these goals are met.

 However, external and internal factors can hinder this progress.
 WFM supervisors manage these threats and optimize processes to ensure these metrics work as intended.